yz0812/some-stars/README.md

 ## Python

+*   [AyasukaRan/M163DownList](https://github.com/AyasukaRan/M163DownList) - An application to download unlimited amount of music from Netease playlist.

 *   [xxxkjing/DownList](https://github.com/xxxkjing/DownList) - An application to download unlimited amount of music from Netease playlist.

 *   [RVC-Boss/GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) - 1 min voice data can also be used to train a good TTS model! (few shot voice cloning)